ruffle-rs/ruffle/tests/README.md

 [image_comparison]
 tolerance = 0 # The tolerance per pixel channel to be considered "the same".
 Increase as needed with tests that aren't pixel perfect across platforms. max_outliers = 0 # Maximum number of outliers allowed over the given tolerance levels.
 Increase as needed with tests that aren't pixel perfect across platforms.

+# Which build features are required for this test to run.
+[required_features]
+lzma = false # If LZMA support is enabled in this build
 ```

 ## Frame-based tests